Search: 2515 results

 Now when evening came, when the sun set, they brought him all who were ill or possessed by daemons ??33 indeed the whole town was gathered at the door ??34 and he cured many who were ill with various diseases and cast out many daemons; but as the daemons knew him he would not let them say anything.

-And Jesus healed many who were suffering with various diseases; and He drove out many demons, but would not allow the demons to speak, because they knew Him [recognizing Him as the Son of God].
+And He cured many who were sick with various diseases, and drove out many demons, and would not let the demons speak a word, because they knew who He was.

 Yet he went out and began to proclaim